ELTEGANI/Covid19-Tracker-App/README.md

 ## About
 it loads all the data from this [NovelCOVID](https://github.com/NovelCOVID/API) thank you guys for the awesome work 😃😃.The app Provides features below
-- offline capable.
+- Offline capable.
-- Clean and Simple Material UI.
+- Simple Material UI.
 - It supports dark theme🌗.
-- pie chart for the last deaths per time.
+- Pie chart for the last deaths per time.
-- share statistic(cases,recoveries and deaths).
+- Share statistic(cases,recoveries and deaths).

 ## Screenshots